tls-md/tls-md/TLS/Concepts/DON'T.md

 COMMAND that one SHOULD NOT to ACT in a DEFINED way.
 # Criteria and general notes
 ## Old Chinese Criteria
-1. The most common prohibitive particle is wù 勿, which usually precedes transitive verbs with omitted objects.
+1. The most common prohibitive particle is wù [[勿]], which usually precedes transitive verbs with omitted objects.
-2. Wú 毋 is a prohibitive particle which normally requires that any transitive verb it precedes must retain its object.
+2. Wú [[毋]] is a prohibitive particle which normally requires that any transitive verb it precedes must retain its object.
-3. Wú 無 appears often used for wú 毋, but there is a clear tendency for the word to indicate a generalised "one should not" rather than a "don't" hic et nunc.
+3. Wú [[無]] appears often used for wú [[毋]], but there is a clear tendency for the word to indicate a generalised "one should not" rather than a "don't" hic et nunc.
 ## Modern Chinese Criteria
 別
 不要